Healthy Homes Assessment Frasertown

 • Does the water flow properly and is there draught-stopping?

-The repercussions of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of a tenant solutions ruling can be extremely costly for property managers and landlords.
-For professional advice, call today to schedule your rental properties house assessment.
+The repercussions of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy solutions ruling can be significant for property managers and landlords.
+For specialist advice, call now and schedule your rental properties house assessment.

 home assessments for rental properties